-Generally there are three different cases when involved in a collision.
+Generally, there are three different cases when involved in a collision.
 First is property damage, second are PIP (personal injury protection) benefits, and third is the bodily injury liability case.
 Sometimes there is a fourth case for underinsured motorist coverage.
-Get an attorney early to avoid hurting your case!!

 The property damage case is to either fix your vehicle if repairs are less than the value of your vehicle or to pay you the fair market value of your vehicle (also known as actual cash value) plus sales tax and transfer of title fees.
 If your vehicle was towed to a tow lot, it is important to get the vehicle moved by the insurance company to an insurance lot quickly to avoid storage fees.
 You may be eligible for a rental car, but they don't pay for insurance on the rental and usually want the rental returned shortly after they make you an offer on your vehicle.
 Remember they are supposed to value your vehicle retail, not wholesale.
 If your vehicle is fixed, sometimes the value of your vehicle goes down due to the fact is has been wrecked.
 You may be eligible for a separate settlement on the property damage for the "diminished value" of your vehicle due to the wreck.
 Usually property damage claims should be resolved within a week or two following the collision.

-The fourth possible case really depends upon how bad you were hurt.
-In Kansas, our law only requires $25,000 of coverage for a bodily injury liability claim.
+The fourth possible case really depends upon how badly you were hurt.
+In Kansas, our state law only requires $25,000 of coverage for a bodily injury liability claim.
 Fortunately, a lot of people purchase better coverage than just the minimum.
-If unfortunate, and the negligent party only has the minimum coverage, then you look to your own coverage.
-If your underinsured motorist coverage is higher than the person who cause the wreck, then you make a claim against your own insurer.
+In the unfortunate case that the negligent party only has the minimum coverage, then you look to your own coverage.
+If your underinsured motorist coverage is higher than the person who caused the wreck, then you make a claim against your own insurer.
 You look for coverage first through the vehicle you were in, second against your own personal vehicle (if not in your vehicle at the time of the collision), and third through any auto insurance policy for any vehicle in your household (as long as the auto belongs to a relative).
 Your damages have to be valued high enough to get to this type of coverage.
 With the cost of medical care, sometimes, it doesn't take a lot of treatment to get to a high value.